 1 For HSBC Premier and HSBC Advance customers only.

-2 Local securities and margin trading: HSBC Premier customers only
+2 Hong Kong stocks and margin trading: HSBC Premier customers only.

 Manage your investments whenever and wherever you want with 24-hour, easy-to-use investment services through HSBC Personal Internet Banking and HSBC Mobile Banking.
 Alternatively, you can monitor your investment portfolio, place orders, check your order status, access up-to-the-minute share prices and market information, and request statements by calling your designated investment Phonebanking services hotline.